Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 .. _behind-the-scenes-splam:

-behind the scenes of splam
+Behind the scenes of Splam
 =================================================